MBtech/stormbenchmark/README.md

 # Storm's Automatic Parameter tuning [![Build Status](https://travis-ci.org/intel-hadoop/storm-benchmark.svg?branch=master)](https://travis-ci.org/intel-hadoop/storm-benchmark?branch=master)

 ### Note: The repository is going through major overhaul and refractoring to make it ease to use.
 Further documentation will be added along with refractoring process.
-Current version of the system can be used by following the guide in `tuning/README.md`
+Current version of the system can be used by following the guide in `tuning/README.md`.
+The update has been delayed because of my other engagements if you are having any problems in using it.
+Please contact me and I might be able to solve your issue directly.

 ## Benchmark
 The benchmarking framework is main based on the [Intel storm benchmark](https://github.com/intel-hadoop/storm-benchmark).
 We have added several other benchmarking applications as well.